birdflop/BirdTickets/README.md

-## Premium tickets without the premium.
+## Premium tickets without the premium price.

 # Features
 1. Automatically close tickets if the ticket is left empty 30 minutes after creation (will warn after 15m).